Complexes of differential forms and singularities: The injectivity theorem: Preliminaries

-In this article we will only consider finite, separated, and exhaustive co-filtrations, i.e., such that for some appropriate $n,m\in\bZ$, $\sfA=F_nA$ and $F_m\sfA=0$ and we will simply call them co-filtrations.
-After possibly relabeling our (finite, separated, and exhaustive) co-filtration we may assume that there is a sequence of epimorphisms,
+{The reader is invited to formulate the analogues of the statements in \cite[\href{https://stacks.math.columbia.edu/tag/0121}{Tag 0121}]{stacks-project} for co-filtrations.} In this article we will only consider finite, separated, and exhaustive co-filtrations, i.e., such that for some appropriate $n,m\in\bZ$, $\sfA=F_nA$ and $F_m\sfA=0$ and we will simply call them co-filtrations.
+After possibly relabeling our co-filtration we may assume that there is a sequence of epimorphisms,

 A morphisms of co-filtered objects is a \emph{co-filtered morphism} if it respects the co-filtration. \end{defini}

 \begin{lem} Let $(\sfA,F^\kdot)$ be a filtered object, $\sfA\supseteq \dots \supseteq F^n \supseteq F^{n+1} \supseteq \dots$, as in \cite[\href{https://stacks.math.columbia.edu/tag/0121}{Tag 0121(2)}]{stacks-project}.
 Then there exists a unique (up to isomorphism) natural co-filtration, $F_\kdot$, of $\sfA$ which is dual to $F^\kdot$ in the sense that for each $p\in\bZ$ there exists a \ses,